a woman smiling after receiving dentures

 What Is the Process for Having a Snap in Denture?

 After your consultation, we can take a cone beam CT scan that provides us with 3-D images of your jaws.
 We use these images to pinpoint precisely where to insert each implant.
-They are extremely useful because we can make the best use of the available bone, hopefully avoiding the need for bone grafting in Clarington.
-We can also make sure that the implants are optimally placed so that when we make your snap-in denture, it should look and feel comfortable and function correctly.
+They are instrumental because we can make the best use of the available bone, hopefully avoiding the need for bone grafting in Clarington.
+We can also ensure that the implants are optimally placed so that when we make your snap-in denture, it looks and feels comfortable and functions correctly.

-Once you have your snap-in denture in Courtice, you must take care of it correctly and ensure you clean your mouth and dental implants thoroughly.
-Clean your dentures thoroughly using a nonabrasive cleaner to eliminate any food and plaque buildup on the fitting surface.
+Once you have your snap-in denture in Courtice, you must take care of it correctly and thoroughly clean your mouth and dental implants.
+Clean your dentures thoroughly using a nonabrasive cleaner to eliminate food and plaque buildup on the fitting surface.

 Share this post